tve/blog/content/2018/lp-wifi-esp8266-assoc.md

 interval of 5 beacons, i.e., 500ms.
 The `loop()` then consists of setting a gpio pin to high to trigger the scope, opening a TCP connection to a test server, sending some data, and closing the connection.
 It then sets the gpio pin to low and calls `delay(2000)`.
-At that point there's nothing more for the esp8266 to do, so we expect it to go into light sleep mode for 2 seconds, interrupted only by the periodic wake-up every 500ms to catch a beacon.
+At that point there's nothing more for the esp8266 to do so we expect it to go into light sleep mode for 2 seconds, interrupted only by the periodic wake-up every 500ms to catch a beacon.

 So long for the theory, the following screen capture shows what happens in practice.
 This is using